My 2 Biggest Bible Art Journaling Mistakes & What I’ve Learned From Them

 Not having anyone to teach me how to create on the pages of my journaling Bible, cost me a lot in mistakes and money.

 Creative perfection is not the key here.
-The focus of Bible journaling should ALWAYS be 100% on growing in God through creative time in the Word.
+The focus of Bible art journaling should ALWAYS be 100% on growing in God through creative time in the Word.
 I am also a firm believer that we should enjoy His presence.
-Enjoy Bible journaling.
+Enjoy Bible art journaling.

 The problem so many face is that fear of actually hurting your Bible pages through lack of creative skill.
-I have had a pretty steep learning curve, but have been grateful to apply my previous skills to what I teach in Bible journaling.
-Along the way, I developed the “page prep” technique, which is where we can create a clear coat on top of our Bible pages, before we create on them.
+I have had a pretty steep learning curve, but have been grateful to apply my previous skills to what I teach in Bible art journaling.
+Along the way, I invented and developed the “page prep” technique, which is where we can create a clear base on top of our Bible pages, before we create on them.
 Page prep acts as a sort of barrier to avoid bleed through and so much more.
 The trick is in the technique and what you use.
 Also, in knowing which art supplies should, or should not be used in our Bibles in the first place.

 I’ve learned A LOT along the way.
 If you haven’t already enrolled in my Page Prep course, I’d encourage you to check it out.
-I’d love to have you join hundreds of other students on a 7 week journey of spiritual and practical foundations for Bible journaling.
+I’d love to have you join hundreds of other students on a 7 week journey of spiritual and practical foundations for Bible art journaling.
 I’ve worked SO hard on this online course.
 My heart has really been to create a way to allow you to stand on my shoulders and step past my learning curve.
 To step past the creative confusion and focus in on what matters, being transformed by the Word of God.

-Feel free to head over to www.PagePrep.com to learn all about the Page Prep course.
+You can head over to www.PagePrep.com to learn all about the Page Prep course.
 I will still keep having great free content on this blog and am excited to share this course, so I can offer you even better content that is full of support and classroom experience.